emiyl/switch.cfw.guide/guide/homebrew-launcher.md

 You must re-run the "Run" section of the exploit after each reboot through a browser applet.
 There are more convenient ways to launch it than through a Connection Test, such as through the eShop.
 You won't be using it anyway if you're on 3.0.0, as you'd need to update to use it.

 1. Create a second account on your device.
-  - Do not connect it to a Nintendo account
+  - Do not connect to a Nintendo account
 2. Launch the eShop Applications
 3. Select the second account you created
 4. Select "Sign In and link"